Affiliate links on Android Authority may earn us a commission. Learn more.

 OLED TVs are often the thinnest options you’ll find as well.
 This makes them prime candidates for wall-mounting.
 You shouldn’t have to worry about temperatures as the individual lighting keeps most of the TV nice and cool.

 While it’s mostly good news for OLED TVs, there are a few things to worry about.
-For starters, these beasts are flat-out expensive.
+For starters, these beasts are quite expensive.
 You can expect to pay more than $1,000 if you want the latest and greatest option.
 An older model may save you some money.

 You may also run into problems with “crushing blacks.”
 This is when your OLED TV sees a particularly dark area and just makes it fully black.
-If you planned to rewatch The Long Night from Game of Thrones, you might still miss out on some key details due to crushed black areas.
+If you planned to rewatch The Long Night from Game of Thrones, for example, you might still miss out on some key details due to crushed black areas.
 It essentially robs you of select details in the name of a deeper black.
-This tends to be an issue on poorly calibrated OLEDs, so you may have to do some tinkering.
+This tends to be an issue only on poorly calibrated OLEDs, though, so you may have to do some tinkering.

 - Deepest blacks, best contrast

-- No blooming effect
+- No blooming

-- Thinnest TVs and run cooler
+- Thinnest TVs

 - Get ready for your wallet to hurt